Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Conclusion

 \section{Conclusion}

 In this study, we provide a comprehensive re-evaluation of LoRA and its prominent variants, specifically focusing on the critical yet overlooked impact of batch size on fine-tuning performance.
 Our analysis demonstrates that reported advantages of some LoRA variants are confounded by hyperparameter bias.
-Notably, we highlight that vanilla LoRA remains a remarkably fine baseline when evaluated under optimized conditions.
+Notably, we highlight that vanilla LoRA remains a remarkably strong baseline when evaluated under optimized conditions.

-Contrary to conventional heuristics suggesting that smaller batches yield lower regret, we identify the optimal point, where large batch does not harm model performance.
-Crucially, our experiments reveal that the optimal batch size of LoRA can be found efficiently by utilizing a smaller model along with small rank, while preserving the scale of dataset.
-These insights provide a more rigorous foundation for batch size effects in LoRA and offer practical guidance for efficient resource utilization in limited environments.
+Contrary to conventional heuristics suggesting that smaller batches yield lower regret, we identify the optimal point, where large batches do not harm performance.
+Crucially, we reveal that the optimal batch size of LoRA can be found efficiently by utilizing a smaller model with a small rank, while preserving the scale of dataset.
+These insights provide a rigorous foundation for batch size effects in LoRA and offer practical guidance for efficient resource utilization in limited environments.